Singularities on Fano fibrations and beyond: Singularities on log Calabi-Yau fibrations

-and $J'$ is integral and ample over $Z$ with bounded relative volume.
-Therefore, applying induction on the relative dimension we deduce that the discriminant b-divisor ${\bf C}_Z$ of adjunction for $(Y',C_{Y'}+R_{Y'})\to Z$ has coefficients in $\le 1-\delta$ for some fixed $\delta>0$.
-But ${\bf C}_Z$ is also the discriminant divisor of adjunction for $(X',B'+M')\to Z$, by the arguments of the proof of [\ref{B-lcyf}, Lemma 6.10], which in turn coincides with the discriminant b-divisor ${\bf B}_Z$ of adjunction for $(X,B+M)\to Z$.
+Since $-K_{X''}$ is big over $Y''$, applying Theorem \ref{t-sh-sing-gen-fib}, $({Y''},B_{Y''}+M_{Y''})$ is generalised $\zeta$-lc for some fixed $\zeta>0$ depending only on $d,\epsilon$.
+Moreover, by Step 5, $J''$ is integral and ample over $Z$ with bounded relative volume.
+Therefore, applying induction on the relative dimension we deduce that the discriminant divisor $\tilde{B}_{Z}$ of adjunction for $(Y'',B_{Y''}+M_{Y''})\to Z$ has coefficients $\le 1-\delta$ for some fixed $\delta>0$ (recall that $Z$ is a curve, so we only need to consider the discriminant divisor rather than the discriminant b-divisor).
+But $\tilde{B}_{Z}$ is also the discriminant divisor of adjunction for $(X'',B''+M'')\to Z$ (see the arguments of the proof of [\ref{B-lcyf}, Lemma 6.10]).
+Moreover, the discriminant divisor of adjunction for $(X'',B''+M'')\to Z$ coincides with the discriminant divisor ${B}_Z$ of adjunction for $(X,B+M)\to Z$: indeed, since